In New York City, the Fair Housing Act and the NYC Human Rights Laws protect tenants with disabilities from housing discrimination.

 Independent Living Centers are community-based, independent nonprofits that provide services helping people with disabilities lead independent, productive, and meaningful lives.

-In this workshop, families and professionals will learn: NYC families & professionals are welcome.
-Presented by the Bronx School-Age Family and Community…
+In this workshop, you’ll learn: NYC families & professionals are welcome.
+Presented by the Manhattan Early Childhood Family and Community Engagement (FACE)…